davidbmaier/totd-bot/README.md

 **Extra disclaimer:** This is just a pet project I'm working on for fun (and to learn a bit about Discord bots) - don't expect super-tidy code or great documentation.
 If you encounter any issues with it, either open an issue on Github or talk to me on Discord (tooInfinite#5113).

-Note that the bot is generally built to be generic enough to run anywhere - the only exception are custom emojis, whose IDs resolve to emojis on a dev server.
+Note that the bot is generally built to be generic enough to run anywhere - the only exception are custom emojis, so you'll need to change the mappings in `./emojiMapping.json` to point to emojis and their IDs that your bot will have access to.

 ## What can this bot do? 🤖